roualdes/bridgestan/docs/languages/julia.md

 A StanModel instance encapsulates a Stan model instantiated with data.

 Construct a Stan model from the supplied library file path and data.
-Data should either be a string containing a JSON string literal or a path to a data file ending in `.json`.
+Data should either be a string containing a JSON string literal, a path to a data file ending in `.json`, or the empty string.
 If seed is supplied, it is used to initialize the RNG used by the model's constructor.

 ```
 StanModel(;stan_file, data="", seed=204)